myrrlyn/website-content/papers/resume.typ

 == 0.
 Ferrilab

-As the sole proprietor of Ferrilab Design, LLC, I offer software consultancy and maintain an open-source Rust project which significantly reshapes the standard programming model.
-The #bitvec crate is widely used throughout the public Rust ecosystem.
+Through Ferrilab Design, LLC, I offer software consultancy and maintain an open-source Rust project which reshapes the standard programming model, particularly the #bitvec crate.

 == 1.
+Google

+I am a software engineer on the data-center networking team, where I work on the software that bridges their NICs to the rest of the sled.

+== 2.
 Sub-Zero Group

-I am a senior software engineer working on safety-critical and user-interface microcontroller software for Wolf ovens.
+I was a senior software engineer working on safety-critical and user-interface microcontroller software for Wolf ovens.
 I also drive education and modernization within our team.

-== 2. #fastly
+== 3. #fastly

 I was a senior software engineer responsible for creating traffic-management code in Rust and integrating it into a C codebase.
-My work was an ingress filter running worldwide on Fastly's fleet, and enabled significant reduction in malicious traffic without imposing a performance cost to any other users.
+My work was an ingress filter running worldwide on Fastly's fleet, and significantly reduced malicious traffic without imposing a performance cost to any other users.

-== 3.
+== 4.
 Amazon Web Services

 I led the design and implementation of a Rust real-time unikernel running on a small ARM processor.
 I worked with electrical engineers to develop a novel networking appliance subject to strict performance, security, and tamper-resistance requirements.

-== 4.
+== 5.
 Space Dynamics Laboratory

 I wrote kernel modules and flight application software for small satellites, and earthside ground-station software to control them.
 I also served as control staff for vehicle operations.

-== 5.
+== 6.
 Formal Education

 I studied Computer Engineering at Trine University.
-I learned digital system design in Verilog and embedded programming in C. I built and programmed a small autonomous vehicle for my thesis project.
+I learned digital logic in Verilog and embedded programming in C. I built and programmed a small autonomous vehicle for my thesis project.

 #pagebreak()